Da-Ronja/Assignment-2-Java-backend/README.md

 The project structure is organized as follows:

 - main/: Code for the application
-- test/:
 - pom.xml: Build file for Spring boot and Maven
-- SuperheroesDb/: SQL scripts
+- Appendix A/: SQL scripts
 - README.md: This file